microsoft/loop-invariant-gen-experiments/SETUP.md

 To do this, you need to have docker installed on your machine.
 To install docker, follow the instructions [here](https://docs.docker.com/install/).

 Once you have docker installed, you can build the docker image by running the following commands starting **from the root of this repository**:
+(If you get a permission error, you may need to run the following command with `sudo`)

 ```bash
 cd src/